-Computational creativity is the application of computer technologies to emulate, study, stimulate and enhance human creativity.
+Computational creativity, (artificial creativity) is the application of computer technologies to emulate, study, stimulate and enhance human creativity.

 Computational creativity involves experimentation with the goal of finding innovative ideas and thought processes in fields like art, literature, cuisine, architecture, engineering